Budapestby VisitCity Guides

 Neoclassical grandeur houses Hungary's primary historical collection spanning prehistoric to communist eras

-The House of Terror provides a sobering examination of Hungary's 20th-century experiences under fascist and communist regimes.
-Located in the former headquarters of both the Nazi Arrow Cross Party and the communist secret police, this museum uses innovative multimedia displays to document the persecution and resistance during these dark periods.
+The House of Terror is a sobering look at Hungary's 20th-century experiences under fascist and communist regimes.
+It's located in the former headquarters of both the Nazi Arrow Cross Party and the communist secret police.
+We found the multimedia displays really powerful in documenting the persecution and resistance during these dark periods.
+It's heavy stuff, but important.

-The Hospital in the Rock offers a unique underground museum experience, exploring a secret emergency hospital and nuclear bunker built into the caves beneath Buda Castle.
-This fascinating facility, used during World War II and the Cold War, provides insight into Budapest's wartime history and Cold War tensions.
+The Hospital in the Rock gives you a unique underground museum experience.
+We discovered this secret emergency hospital and nuclear bunker built into caves beneath Buda Castle.
+This facility was used during World War II and the Cold War.
+It really gives you insight into Budapest's wartime history and Cold War tensions.

 Specialized and Unique Museums

-Budapest's museum landscape extends far beyond traditional art and history, encompassing specialized collections that reflect the city's diverse interests and cultural quirks.
+Budapest's museum scene goes way beyond traditional art and history.
+There are specialized collections that reflect the city's diverse interests and cultural quirks.

-The Museum of Applied Arts showcases decorative arts, crafts, and design in one of Budapest's most architecturally stunning buildings.
-The museum's Art Nouveau structure, designed by Ödön Lechner, features colorful Zsolnay ceramics and intricate folk motifs that make the building itself a masterpiece.
+The Museum of Applied Arts showcases decorative arts, crafts, and design in one of Budapest's most beautiful buildings.
+We were blown away by the museum's Art Nouveau structure, designed by Ödön Lechner.
+It has colorful Zsolnay ceramics and intricate folk motifs that make the building itself a masterpiece.

 Ornate Art Nouveau ceiling with stained glass skylight and decorative white architectural details